datastax/diagnostic-collection/ds-collector/README.md

 ./ds-collector -X -f collector.conf -n <CASSANDRA_CONTACT_NODE>
 ```

-If "NOTOK" appears in any of the output, then troubleshoot…
+If "NOTOK" appears in any of the output, then troubleshoot… you can find some troubleshooting guidelines in [TROUBLESHOOTING.md](TROUBLESHOOTING.md)

 <br />